Glencairn Aisle: The master mason

-The 'Masson Bvrges' David Scougal, responsible for this monument is thought to have carved his mason's mark and his details on the right-hand side of the monument on the central of the three receding pillars, however this is not mentioned in the detailed description published in 1876.
+The 'Masson Bvrges' David Scougal, responsible for this monument is thought to have carved his mason's mark and his details on the right-hand side of the monument on the central of the three receding pillars, but this is not mentioned in the detailed description published in 1876.
 The letters show little wear and may have been re-carved during one of the restorations.
 The carving reads "Wroch Be David Scwgal masson bvrges in Carel."
 Carel stands for the town of Crail in Fife.
 The mason used a mixture of Renaissance motifs and medieval details, whilst the 1639 Skelmorie Aisle monument in Largs is entirely Renaissance.
 In 2022, during restoration works, a second and different mason's mark was found on one of the finials.

 The stone used is not recorded and may be local, but it could have been supplied by the master mason.
 The origin of the design is likewise unknown and therefore the influences of the mason and the client cannot be ascertained.
 As a 'Glorious Tomb' the painting and gilding may have required a separate craftsman.

-When monuments were executed by a single mason the need for mason's marks was clearly reduced and in the 16th century signed, as opposed to marked tombs began to appear, with by the early 17th century masons’ signatures achieving acceptance or becoming fashionable.
+When monuments were executed by a single mason the need for mason's marks was clearly reduced and in the 16th century signed, as opposed to marked, tombs began to appear, with by the early 17th century masons’ signatures achieving acceptance or becoming fashionable.
 The Glencairn Monument example may be a transition phase, where an inscription and a mark identifies the mason involved.
 At the aisle the carved inscription is not sophisticated and monuments made after 1600, that are signed, indicate a higher level of skill and education along with elegant cursive script.
-The use of prominently displayed marks in this way seems to have been a short-lived phase just before signed tombs became common, however Scougal used only a mason’s mark on the Schaw Monument at Dunfermline Abbey and possibly at the Kennedy Aisle monument at Ballantrae that he is also thought to have been his work with a mark that may have been lost through erosion due to exposure to the elements.
+The use of prominently displayed marks in this way seems to have been a short-lived phase just before signed tombs became common; however, Scougal used only a mason’s mark on the Schaw Monument at Dunfermline Abbey and possibly at the Kennedy Aisle monument at Ballantrae, which is also thought to have been his work, with a mark that may have been lost through erosion due to exposure to the elements.